 Chris Bernasconi Director of Education

 Christine is an accomplished award winning photographer based in Sydney Australia.
 She has won numerous awards, has had several of her works published and featured in nine photography exhibitions.
 She completed her Cert.
-IV in Photo-imaging in 2011 at Ultimo TAFE with distinction and recieved the 2011 ‘Outstanding Academic Achievement’ award.
+IV in Photo-imaging in 2011 at Ultimo TAFE with distinction and received the 2011 ‘Outstanding Academic Achievement’ award.

 In 2013 she created ‘Click walk learn photography tours’- a photography tuition business-combining her love of photography, teaching, travel, and mixing with like-minded people.
 Having travelled to the Antarctic and Arctic, Christine is a strong advocate for the ocean, conservation and the environment.
 Having seen first hand the damage being done to these fragile areas of our planet, she describes these expeditions as “life changing” and “thought provoking.”
-Photography and Education are instrumentral in ensuring people are aware of climate change and the uncertain future of our planet.
+Photography and Education are instrumental in ensuring people are aware of climate change and the uncertain future of our planet.

 Alex Rose Chief Development Officer

 Alex Rose holds B.S. in Biology, a M.S. in Aquatic Biology, and has a wide variety of experience in the biological sciences.
 She is a professional violinist, photographer, PADI Divemaster, and lover of all things aquatic.
 She is currently working as the Science Editor and a principle writer for Ocean Geographic Magazine and is the Managing Editor of Ocean Geographic Explorers.
 She is a free-lance science writer and editor as well.
 Alex also composes violin pieces for use in ocean themed films and exhibitions.
 Her driving goal is to find ways to protect our world’s precious marine habitats through diving, writing, photography, education, and research.